cosmostellar/awesome-computer-videos/README.md

 # awesome-computer-videos

+> Each video may have its own biases.
+Watch them at your own discretion.

 ## Programming Languages
 - [FireShip: God-Tier Developer Roadmap](https://youtu.be/pEfrdAtAmqk)
 - [Low Level Learning: C is 50 Years Old.
 Should You Learn Rust?](https://youtu.be/NtYHC1KNGoc)